Skip to the main content

 Time

-Developing and integrating a Portrait of a Graduate takes time.
-Schools and districts need to invest in professional development for teachers, establish systems for tracking student progress, and revisit and optimize their Portrait of a Graduate with all stakeholders.
-This process requires patience and sustained effort to ensure successful implementation.
+Developing and integrating a Portrait of a Graduate takes time; it doesn't happen overnight.
+Schools and districts need to invest in professional development for teachers, establish systems for tracking student progress, and optimize their Portrait of a Graduate with all stakeholders.
+This process requires patience and sustained effort before successful implementation is seen.

-The Portrait of a Graduate framework represents a significant shift in K-12 education, focusing on preparing students for a complex and dynamic future.
-While the benefits of PoG are substantial, including enhanced community involvement, a learner-centered approach, and better-prepared graduates, some challenges must be addressed to realize its full potential.
-By embracing this holistic vision of student success, school districts can create a more equitable and effective educational system for all learners.
+The Portrait of a Graduate framework represents a significant shift in K-12 education because our future students will have a complex and dynamic future.
+The benefits of PoG are substantial, anywhere from enhancing community involvement, creating a learner-centred approach, and, of course, better-prepared graduates.
+However, this doesn’t mean there won’t be challenges before it realizes its full potential.
+It's time to embrace a holistic vision of student success so that school districts can create a more equitable and effective educational system for all students.

 Try these next...